vasilis6194/social-media-agent-for-hospitality/README.md

 This project uses Gemini in multiple, meaningful ways:

 - **Gemini as the core LLM for all agents**
-  - Model: `gemini-2.5-flash-lite` with `HttpRetryOptions` configured for robustness.
+  - Model: `gemini-2.5-flash-lite` with retry options configured via `HttpRetryOptions`.
   - Powers the reasoning of:
     - `Booking_Scraper_Agent` (interpreting and structuring scraped data).
-    - `Website_Scraper_Agent` (crafting effective search queries and summarizing snippets).
+    - `Website_Scraper_Agent` (crafting search queries and summarizing web snippets).
     - `Image_Analysis_Agent` (orchestrating calls to the Vision tool and structuring tags).
-    - `Social_Media_Agent` (writing high-quality, image-aware captions and hashtags).
+    - `Social_Media_Agent` (writing high‑quality, image‑aware captions and hashtags).

-- **Gemini + Tools**
+- **Gemini + tools**
-  - Gemini agents are not standalone; they orchestrate tools (Playwright scraper, Google Search, Cloud Vision) to ground outputs in real data.
+  - Gemini agents call tools (Playwright scraper, Google Search, Cloud Vision) to ground outputs in real hotel data instead of hallucinations.

-This satisfies the “Effective Use of Gemini” bonus by making Gemini central to the agent workflow rather than a simple one-off call.
+This satisfies the “Effective Use of Gemini” bonus by making Gemini central to the multi‑agent workflow rather than a single, isolated call.

 ---

 ## 9. Safety & Secrets

 - No API keys or passwords are checked into the repository.
-- All credentials are loaded via environment variables (`.env` locally).
+- All credentials are loaded via environment variables (`.env` locally, Cloud Run env vars in production).
 - When extending this project, you should:
-  - Validate and sanitize any user-provided URLs.
+  - Validate and sanitize any user‑provided URLs.
   - Apply rate limiting and error handling for external APIs (Booking.com, Vision, Gemini).
   - Ensure that service account keys are stored securely (e.g., Secret Manager in production).